 Set up Chrome for the best experience

-The first time you run Google Chrome for Linux on any distro you will see a prompt that asks if you want to ‘make Google Chrome the default browser’.
+The first time you run Google Chrome for Linux you will see a prompt asking if you want to ‘make Google Chrome the default browser’.
 If you want to do this (so that links you click in apps open a new tab in Chrome) go ahead and check the box.

-You also have the choice to ‘automatically send usage statistics and crash reports to Google’.
+You also get the choice to ‘automatically send usage statistics and crash reports to Google’.
 Its up to you whether you want to enable this or not, but doing so helps Chrome devs know what isn’t working so they can fix it.

 When you install Google Chrome on Ubuntu or a similar Linux distributions the official Google repository is added to your system.
 This means lets you install future Google Chrome updates automatically as they’re released using the Software Update tool or your preferred command line package manager.

 Google axed Chrome for 32 bit Ubuntu in 2016.
 This means you can not install Google Chrome on 32 bit Ubuntu systems as Google Chrome for Linux is only available for 64 bit systems.